MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Yigitcan Kaya, Tudor Dumitras. *ICML 2021*
   - Key Word: Membership Inference Attacks; Data Augmentation.
   - <details><summary>Digest</summary> While many mechanisms exist, their effectiveness against MIAs and privacy properties have not been studied systematically.
 Employing two recent MIAs, we explore the lower bound on the risk in the absence of formal upper bounds.
 First, we evaluate 7 mechanisms and differential privacy, on three image classification tasks.
 We find that applying augmentation to increase the model’s utility does not mitigate the risk and protection comes with a utility penalty.

+- Counterfactual Memorization in Neural Language Models. [[paper]](https://arxiv.org/abs/2112.12938)
+  - Chiyuan Zhang, Daphne Ippolito, Katherine Lee, Matthew Jagielski, Florian Tramèr, Nicholas Carlini.
+  - Key Word: Counterfactual Memorization; Label Memorization; Influence Function.
+  - <details><summary>Digest</summary> An open question in previous studies of memorization in language models is how to filter out "common" memorization.
+In fact, most memorization criteria strongly correlate with the number of occurrences in the training set, capturing "common" memorization such as familiar phrases, public knowledge or templated texts.
+In this paper, we provide a principled perspective inspired by a taxonomy of human memory in Psychology.
+From this perspective, we formulate a notion of counterfactual memorization, which characterizes how a model's predictions change if a particular document is omitted during training.
+We identify and study counterfactually-memorized training examples in standard text datasets.
+We further estimate the influence of each training example on the validation set and on generated texts, and show that this can provide direct evidence of the source of memorization at test time.

 - Membership Inference Attacks From First Principles. [[paper]](https://arxiv.org/abs/2112.03570) [[code]](https://github.com/tensorflow/privacy/tree/master/research/mi_lira_2021)
   - Nicholas Carlini, Steve Chien, Milad Nasr, Shuang Song, Andreas Terzis, Florian Tramer.